maxdcs/AOOP-HW/README.md

 dotnet run
 ```

-4. Login with provided credentials:
+4. Login with provided credentials (Also provided in the login page for easy reference):
    - Teacher: username: `janedoe123`, password: `123`
    - Student: username: `johnsmith`, password: `123`